linuxplayground/z80-compiler-kit-libcpm/docs/LIBRARY.md

 This is why the 4 open file limit exists.
 The more files open at once, the more memory must be reserved.

-> Note: The FILE type also carries a pointer to an initialised dma block of
+> Note: The FILE type also carries a pointer to an initialized DMA block of
-> memory which means there shouldn't ever be a situation where dma operations
+> memory which means there shouldn't ever be a situation where DMA operations
 > for one file conflict with those of another.

     - int write(uint8_t fd, void *buf, size_t count);